marceta99/MachineLearningPy/README.md

-Below is a **modern, concise, and visually pleasing** sample README.md you can adapt for your project.
-It assumes you have multiple machine learning models in Python, and showcases a polished structure.
-Feel free to customize **titles**, **descriptions**, and **links** to suit your specific repository.
-Enjoy!

----

 # **Multi-Model ML Playground** &middot; ![Python 3.9+](https://img.shields.io/badge/Python-3.9%2B-blue) ![License: MIT](https://img.shields.io/badge/License-MIT-green)

 An experimental repository exploring various Machine Learning models (Regression, Classification, Neural Networks, etc.) with Python.
 Built for quick prototyping, benchmarking, and showcasing foundational ML concepts.